 In China, highest grades of Tieguanyin oolong are prized and often presented as gifts.
 These lots are judged not only on taste and aroma, appearance plays a very big part in the rating of the offered tea.
-Once a lot is processed, the leaves are again inspected and variations in leaf size or any broken leaves are plucked out by hand, discarded from the prized lot.
-That leaf, however, retains it lineage – a top grade, finest of the harvest offering wonderful flavors and aroma.
+Once a lot is processed, the leaves are again inspected and variations in leaf size or any broken leaves are plucked out by hand, removed from the prized lot.
+That leaf, however, retains its lineage – a top grade, finest of the harvest, offering wonderful flavors and aroma.

 Knowing this process, we have purchased these “castaway” leaves as they are truly wonderful in taste.
 Our name, Little Monkey Tieguanyin, speaks to the size of the leaves as they tend to be smaller and even broken after rolling.
 In the steep, you will find a highly aromatic and flavorful Tieguanyin oolong.
 The best of the harvest but as they say “damaged fruit” and herein recognized as such.
 We recommend you give it try if you enjoy Tieguanyin style oolongs.

 Our "Little Monkey" Tieguanyin was grown in the AnXi Region in southern Fujian Province.
 The region's terrier - soils, shape of the rolling hills and terraced mountains, altitude, the proximity to the sea, ample rains and mists, create an optimum environment for cultivating this oolong’s lush flavors.